AnggaR96s/Reforestation/README.md

-## What kind of bagel can fly?
-A plain bagel.
+## Why didn’t the orange win the race?
+It ran out of juice.